 Technical standard NTE INEN 2074-96 is based on Codex standards and the FDA regulations.
 This standard establishes a positive list of allowed additives, regulations for tolerance levels, and a list of prohibited substances for human consumption.
 This positive list is periodically checked and revised modified according to new scientific, technological, and toxicological studies.
 NTE INEN 2074-96 and other technical standards and norms are available for sale.
-U.S. exporters may obtain copies by contacting the Ecuadorian Institute of Normalization (see, Appendix I).
+U.S. exporters may obtain copies by contacting INEN directly (see, Appendix I).